Torus bundle Liouville domains are stably Weinstein: Chimney folds

 \begin{proposition} Suppose that $x \in \{z=0\} \times \{s=s_0\} \times (0,t_0) \times \text{int}(C)$.
 Then the flowline through $x$ of the characteristic foliation of $C\Pi^{PL}$ is trapped in backward time. \end{proposition}

-Informally, this proposition says that a chimney fold traps \textit{everything} entering the chimney portion of $H_0^C$.
-The utility of the chimney fold in comparison to a pre-chimney fold is evident: with a chimney fold, one can trap everything in the chimney, at the cost of also folding over a large but $t$-thin stove $[0,t_-]\times (W_0\setminus C)$.
-With a simple pre-chimney fold, it is obviously impossible to trap everything in the chimney region.
-The role and impact of the stove, together with the main assumption, will become clear in the proof of Proposition \ref{prop:PL_chimney_trap}.

-For convenience, we begin with a lemma.
-The proof will elucidate how a chimney fold exhibits the behavior of both an ordinary box fold and a pre-chimney fold in different regions.
+To prove Proposition \ref{prop:PL_chimney_trap}, we begin with a lemma that elucidates how a chimney fold exhibits the behavior of both an ordinary box fold and a pre-chimney fold in different regions.

 \begin{lemma} If a flowline reaches $\underline{z=z_0}$ in a chimney fold, it is trapped in backward time. \end{lemma}